scottellis/unbound-scripts/README.md

 I am using unbound with [OpenBSD][openbsd].
 The scripts and configs are not intended to be OpenBSD specific, but it is the only system where I tested.

+The *ftp* command in the *blocklist.sh* script will need a replacement (curl, wget) for non-OpenBSD systems.

 The blocklists tend to come in one of two formats:

 * host-format: 127.0.0.0 aaa.com or 0.0.0.0 bbb.com